Jay: Maybe we can just ask him to shut down the church. If it's closed that day, uh, those guys can't get blessed or whatever, right?

 - In Homeward Bound: The Incredible Journey, this overlaps with a Eureka Moment: Shadow calls Chance a genius for giving him an idea.
 Chance's rebuttal is: "No, I'm not!
 What's a genius?"

-- In the Coen Brothers' remake of The Ladykillers, Tom Hanks' character thinks aloud as he tries to come up with an elaborate scheme to deal with Stephen Root's character, a potential obstacle to their heist.
-The dumb jock character tries to interject with an idea, only to be silenced several times by Hanks.
+- In the Coen Brothers' remake of The Ladykillers, Dorr thinks aloud as he tries to come up with an elaborate scheme to deal with Gudge, a potential obstacle to their heist.
+Dumb jock Lump tries to interject with an idea, only to be silenced several times by Dorr.
 When he is finally allowed to speak, he asks "couldn't we just bribe the guy?"
 It works.